Skip to content

 Cascais , Portugal

 The in-person event will take place in the center of beautiful Cascais, Portugal.
-This time, we want to explore the connections between ergodicity economics, ecological rationality, heuristics in decision-making, and […]
+This time, we want to explore the […]

 • Previous Events